 The implementation of the employment plan is monitored in job search discussions.

-You can find your employment plan in the E-services.
-You must report in the E-services on the completion of the tasks agreed in your employment plan within the agreed deadline.
-If you are unable to report these through the E-services, you can also notify the TE Office, the local government pilot, or the telephone service directly about the completion of the tasks.
+You can find your employment plan in the E-services of TE Services.
+You must report in the E-services of TE Services on the completion of the tasks agreed in your employment plan within the agreed deadline.
+If you are unable to report these through the E-services of TE Services, you can also notify the TE Office, the local government pilot, or the telephone service directly about the completion of the tasks.